 development of the post-2015 development agenda.

-Apart from advocacy, Worldview Mission in supporting ongoing and scheduled works in
+Apart from advocacy, Worldview Mission supports ongoing and scheduled works

 Young people have been consulted during the High Level Panel meetings right from the very beginning.
 In London under the theme of Household Poverty, young people said poverty cannot go away without their meaningful involvement.
 In Liberia under the theme of National Building Blocks for Sustained Prosperity, young people urged the panel to put youth at the center of economic transformation and social equity.
 And in the last meeting in Bali under the theme of Global Partnership and Means of Implementation, we called on all stakeholders to ensure that partnership with young people through actively engaging them in planning, implementation and monitoring development are at the heart of the post 2015.
 The logic of these outreach meetings is that any effort to eradicate individual and household poverty must be supported by sound national policies and strengthened by global partnership.
 This is a true at the level of rhetoric.
 Action is what we want now!
 Ending poverty among young people will entail some increasing of their income and reducing their expenditure.
 Increasing income will mean active and dignified insertion of youth in the work ensuring them a good wage and decent jobs.
 Reducing expenditure will mean basic social services like health, education; water and housing are accessible, of quality and affordable.